- My name appeared on an incident report. Does that mean I'm in trouble?

 My name appeared on an incident report.
 Does that mean I'm in trouble?

-A student's name appearing on an incident report form (i.e. what some folks call "being written up"), does not automatically mean that the student is in trouble.
+A student's name appearing on an incident report form (i.e., what some refer to as "being written up"), does not automatically mean that the student is in trouble.
 It is an indication that they were present when the situation was observed.

 What happens when an incident report is written?

 Somebody (a student, a staff member, a guest) notices something (a policy violation, an illness, a damage) that needs to be brought to the attention of the Office of Residence Life.
-The individuals with information about the situation complete an Office of Residence Life incident report form.
+The individuals with information about the situation complete a Report It form.
 The individuals completing the incident report are documenting their observations about the situation.
 The incident report is forwarded to the Assistant Dean of Residence Life.
-Office of Campus Public Safety reports are forwarded to the Assistant Dean of Residence life and the Assistant Vice President for Student Life.
-If the report is informational in nature (i.e. an illness or damage), the information is recorded and the report is filed.
+Campus Public Safety reports are forwarded to the Assistant Dean of Residence Life and the Dean of Student Life.
+If the report is informational in nature (i.e., an illness or damage), the information is recorded and the report is filed.
 If the report is regarding alleged policy violations, the student discipline process is engaged.

 I received notice that I need to attend a disciplinary hearing.
 What is going to happen?